nikolap994/navnode/README.md

 ## Introduction

-Navnode is a powerful and versatile deployment and automation tool designed to simplify the process of managing tasks on remote servers or within local environments.
-Unlike traditional tools like Capistrano or Fabric, Navnode provides an intuitive and flexible way to deploy applications and automate various tasks with ease.
+Navnode is an advanced deployment and automation tool designed to simplify the management of tasks in remote servers or local environments.
+Unlike traditional tools such as Capistrano or Fabric, Navnode provides an intuitive and flexible solution for deploying applications and automating various tasks with ease.

 ## Key Features

-Navnode offers a range of features to enhance your deployment and automation workflow:
+Navnode offers a set of powerful features to enhance your deployment and automation workflow:

-- **Customizable Tasks**: Write your own tasks using JavaScript, allowing you to tailor your automation to specific needs.
+- **Customizable Tasks**: Write your tasks in JavaScript, giving you the flexibility to tailor your automation to specific needs.

-- **Built-in Commands**: Define tasks using built-in commands or create your own custom commands for maximum flexibility.
+- **Built-in Commands**: Define tasks using pre-built commands or create custom commands for maximum flexibility.

 ## Getting Started

-To start using Navnode, simply follow these steps:
+To start using Navnode, follow these simple steps:

 1. Install Navnode globally using npm: